John Brown (abolitionist): Last words, death and aftermath

-Death and aftermath

-He read his Bible and wrote a final letter to his wife, which included his will.
-At 11:00 a.m. he rode, sitting on his coffin in a furniture wagon, from the county jail through a crowd of 2,000 soldiers to a small field a few blocks away, where the gallows were.
+At 11:00 a.m.
+Brown rode, sitting on his coffin in a furniture wagon, from the county jail through a crowd of 2,000 soldiers to a small field a few blocks away, where the gallows were.
+The military, prepared for an attack, lined the square where Brown was to be hanged, with "the greatest array of disciplined forces ever seen in Virginia", according to Major Preston.
 Among the soldiers in the crowd were future Confederate general Stonewall Jackson, and John Wilkes Booth (the latter borrowing a militia uniform to gain admission to the execution).
+Also present was the pro-slavery activist Edmund Ruffin, who later purchased some of the blades from John Brown's pikes and sent one to the governor of each slave state, as a reminder of Northern enmity against their cause.
+Ruffin was also credited for firing one of the first cannons against Fort Sumter, which initiated the Civil War in 1861.

+Brown, who did not want to have a minister with him, displayed "the most complete fearlessness of & insensibility to danger & death" as he walked to the gallows.
+Brown was hanged at 11:15 a.m. and was pronounced dead 35 minutes later.

 The poet Walt Whitman, in Year of Meteors, described viewing the execution.

-Brown was accompanied by the sheriff and his assistants, but no minister since no abolitionist minister was available.
-Since the region was in the grips of virtual hysteria, most Northerners, including journalists, were run out of town, and it is unlikely any anti-slavery clergyman would have been safe, even if one were to have sought to visit Brown.
-He elected to receive no religious services in the jail or at the scaffold.
-He was hanged at 11:15 a.m. and pronounced dead at 11:50 a.m.

 Funeral and burial

+Due to people's certainty of Brown's execution, there was debate over what to do with his body even whilst his trial was still ongoing.
+Professor of anatomy Arthur E. Peticolas petitioned prosecutor Andrew Hunter and Virginia governor Henry Wise for possession of Brown's body for anatomical dissection.
+However, national attention towards the case resulted in Brown's body being given to his wife.

 Brown's desire, as told to the jailor in Charles Town, was that his body be burned, "the ashes urned", and his dead sons disinterred and treated likewise.
-He wanted his epitaph to be:

-However, according to the sheriff of Jefferson County, Virginia law did not allow the burning of bodies, and Mrs. Brown did not want it.
-Brown's body was placed in a wooden coffin with the noose still around his neck, and the coffin was then put on a train to take it away from Virginia to his family homestead in North Elba, New York for burial.
+According to the sheriff of Jefferson County, Virginia law did not allow the burning of bodies.
+Brown's body was therefore placed in a wooden coffin with the noose still around his neck, which was then put on a train to his family homestead in North Elba, New York for burial.